sharduul/chalk/_drafts/2019-4-19-build-wealth-with-no-money.md

 You have to level up your game.
 Learn different skills.
 Sign up for new courses.

 If you are a programmer - learn project management.
-Become cyber security expert.
+Become a cybersecurity expert.
 Get good at AI/Machine learning.

 If you really want to get out of your comfort zone - get into sales.
-This is one field which will teach you all the valuable lessons which can sky rocket your career.
+This is one field which will teach you all the valuable lessons which can skyrocket your career.

 Whatever you choose - achieve ultra level knowledge in the field of your interest.